ejdigby/BGSVote/README.md

 # BGS Vote
-Voting App for inter-house singing competition.
+Voting application created for our school inter-house competitions.
 Made by [Edward Digby](http://twitter.com/ejdigby) and [James Brooks](http://twitter.com/jamesbrks).

-The Four Houses At Our School Are:
+Our school house system is as follows:
  - Rorschach
  - Behn
  - Meitner